BenCreating/epicodus-rock-paper-scissors/README.md

 ## Running

-*Project Name* can be loaded into [IRB](https://github.com/ruby/irb) and run with:
+*Rock, Paper, Scissors* can be run with:

 ```
-irb
-require "./lib/rps_game.rb"
-command to run project
+./play_rps
 ```